Amir Azam Khan

+Sardar Amir Azam (14 October 1912 – 19 February 1976) was a prominent Pakistani politician and businessman, widely regarded as a pioneer of low-cost housing in Pakistan.
+He began his political career in 1951 as a (Member of Constituent Assembly) (MCA) in Pakistan’s first government, led by Liaquat Ali Khan.
+Over the years, he played a key role in successive Pakistani governments, serving multiple times as Minister of State and Federal Minister.
+Renowned for his ability to manage multiple portfolios simultaneously, Sardar Amir Azam left a lasting legacy in Pakistan’s political and economic landscape.
+He was laid to rest in his ancestral graveyard at Garhi Afghanan, near Taxila.

 Biography

 Early life and background

-Sardar Amir Azam was born in Gujrat in Punjab Province during British rule in 1912 and was the eldest son of Sardar Muhammad Akram, a Superintendent of Police] who had been born in the North-Western Provinces (now Uttar Pradesh Province, India) and a former student of Muhammadan Anglo-Oriental College, now known as Aligarh Muslim University.
-His ancestors were [yousafzai (akozai)] people belonging to the tribal Afghan border state of Bajour, presently located in the Federally Administered Tribal Areas of Pakistan (FATA).
+Sardar Amir Azam was born in Gujrat in Punjab province during British rule in 1912 and was the eldest son of Sardar Muhammad Akram, a Superintendent of Police, who had been born in the North-Western Provinces (now Uttar Pradesh Province, India) and a former student of Muhammadan Anglo-Oriental College, now known as Aligarh Muslim University.
+His ancestors were Yousafzai (Akozai) people belonging to the tribal Afghan border state of Bajour, formerly located in the Federally Administered Tribal Areas of Pakistan (FATA).
 They spread from North-West Frontier Province to Uttar Pradesh and Punjab more than 100 years ago before the creation of Pakistan.
-His grandfather, Sardar Muhammad Afzal khan, was a Tehsildar of Haripur.
-His great grandfather, Sardar Amir Muhammad khan was Tehsildar of Attock for Campbellpur.
-His maternal grandfather Khan Bahadur Muhammad Zaman was an Engineer and Landlord from Gujrat in Punjab.
+His grandfather, Sardar Muhammad Afzal Khan, was a Tehsildar of Haripur.
+His great grandfather, Sardar Amir Muhammad Khan was Tehsildar of Attock in Campbellpur district.
+His maternal grandfather Khan Bahadur Muhammad Zaman was an engineer and landlord from Gujrat in Punjab.

 Education

-Sardar Amir Azam received his early education from Campbellpur High School in Attock District (previously known as Campbellpur).
-He did his Matric from Kahota High School along with his cousin Sardar Mohammed Umar khan, their names are engraved at the entrance of their residence, just next to the main gate of the school.
-After secondary school, he attended Government Intermediate College in Punjab.
+Sardar Amir Azam received his early education from a high school in Cambellpur District, now Attock District.
+He did his Matric from a high school in Kahuta along with his cousin Sardar Mohammed Umar Khan; their names are engraved at the entrance of their residence, just next to the main gate of the school.
+After Matric, he passed Intermediate also from Punjab.
 He lived in Punjab until 1930.
 He then moved to Muzaffarnagar where his father Sardar Muhammad Akram worked for Nawabzada Liaquat Ali Khan as his manager.
-Mr. Khan entrusted his father to manage his properties and farms in Uttar Pradesh.
+Mr Khan entrusted his father to manage his properties and farms in Uttar Pradesh.

 Amir Azam attended the Meerut College and graduated with a Law Degree.
 He studied further to complete his Masters in Political Science from Allahabad University.
-He also remained a student of Sir Dr. Allama Muhammad Iqbal for a time.
+He also remained a student of Sir Dr Allama Muhammad Iqbal for a time.

 During his studies, Sardar Amir Azam became associated with Liaquat Ali Khan and his political abilities were discovered.
-He took part in Political activities during his college years.
+He took part in political activities during his college years.
 He became known as a good speaker in college debates.